-Prerequisite(s): SPAN1 OR one year of HS Spanish OR Placement exam: Students must score 70% OR higher on a placement test administered by the Spanish Department.
+Prerequisite(s): SPAN-2 or two years of high school Spanish or Placement exam: Students must score 70% or higher on a placement test administered by the Spanish Department.

 Intermediate Spanish Part 2

 This is a fourth semester course in Spanish designed to review the grammar, vocabulary, and composition acquired in the first three semesters.
 Contextualized and culturally appropriate exercises and readings of modern texts in the history, art, geography, literature, and cultural values of the Hispanic peoples.
 The four language skills (listening, writing, reading, and speaking) are further developed through special emphasis on communication.
 (L)